 Using freelance platforms is a good way to find clients.
 Unlike doing any outreach yourself, the clients on these platforms are already searching for freelancers.
 All you have to do is get in there and find the right client.

 But be careful when finding clients from these platforms as there are many low-ballers and scammers out there.

 Here are examples of platforms you can use:

+Upwork is one of the most popular freelance platforms out there and houses the most legit freelancers.
 As of 2018, it’s estimated that there are at least 16 million freelancers in Upwork (Vox).

 Yes, it’s pretty tight in there.
-This led Upwork to regulate new freelancers which resulted in some having problems in getting their profiles approved.
+This led Upwork to regulate new freelancers which resulted in some having problems getting their profiles approved.

 Finding freelance clients in Upwork is similar to how you find full-time jobs from job sites:

 You pick a job posting and submit a proposal.
 When a client likes your proposal, he will send you a message and set up an interview.

 Like I said earlier, there are a lot of low-ballers and scammers even on Upwork.
 Some even question if Upwork is still worth their time and money (it is).